getlantern/lantern-roadmap/README.md

    don't seem to be using it much
  * Support bulk invites in the UI
  * Support personalized invitations
- * Send email give mode users with active get mode user base to suggest that they invite more give mode users to help relieve the burden of serving their friends.
+ * Send email to give mode users with an active get mode user base to suggest that they invite more give mode users to help relieve the burden of serving their friends.

 ##### Installation (medium?)